hexalang/Hexa/docs/reference.md

 Decorators start with `@` and are placed before a declaration.
 Multiple decorators are allowed (in any order).
 Their name are camelCase.

+They may alter behavior of the declaration they are attached to or even trigger compile-time actions like AST transformations via macros.

 ```hexa
 @struct // NOTE decorators are not expressions and they require one below them
 @packed